The Palace at Arcadia

 Tír inna n-Óc endured.

 He was running in circles.
 He was bound by a rope, stretched beyond its limits.
 Or, was it a Line?
-The rope, or the Line, it was staked into the ground.
+The rope, or the Line, was staked into the ground.
 He was a dog, chained.
 The Line was staked into something important, terribly important, the most important thing.
 And yet.
 It eluded him.
 It was always eluding him.

 Maybe.
 Maybe if you run fast enough.
 So he ran.
 He ran faster.
 He ran fast, so fast, so fast.
 Around, and around, and around.
 He ran so fast that he ceased to simply be a point attached to a Line.
 He was a blurred circle, jagged around the edges but if you screwed up your eyes it looked like one solid shape.
 A circle, an endless, strange loop of frustration and exasperation.
 Twice per go-around, he would cross that… that thing, that the Line was staked it.
 A Path?
-A Path that stretched backwards into eternity and forward into eternity.
+A Path that stretched backward into eternity and forward into eternity.
 But the Line.
 The Line took the path to a dark place.
 A dark eternity.

 When he crossed the path the first time, he could see them.
 Her flowing hair.
 His strong jaw, a family of his own.
 He saw happiness.
 And behind the happiness, only a slight fear, the fear of some great Death that was eons away.
 But that fear was bolstered by hope.
 Not the empty wish of a dreamer, but the assured hope of an entire civilization fighting together, gladiators.
 Fighting the Titan, with hope as their weapon, made sharp by the knowledge that from now until the End, if that End came, they would fight, they would fight, they would fight with all of their soul and all of their being and everything they had and would ever have.

 But then they were gone.
 They were so close.
 But he only saw them for a brief instant as he ran by them.
 He could reach out and touch them.
 He did.
-But they disappeared as he ran, and he kept running, desperately, to see them again, the feel that hope.
+But they disappeared as he ran, and he kept running, desperately, to see them again, to feel that hope.
 But each time, he would cross the Path again.
 And in that world, it was a desolate, empty place.
 Stagnant.
 It didn’t smell like Death because there was nothing to smell.
 An empty, horrifying Nothing.
-And he wanted nothing than to run away from that Nothing, horrified.
+And he wanted nothing but to run away from that Nothing, horrified.

 So he did.

-He ran and ran and ran until he reached the Path again, until he could feel that brief instant of hope.
+He ran and ran and ran until he reached the Path again until he could feel that brief instant of hope.
 He kept running.
 He had to.
 He was Bound by that Line.
 The Line.
 It was always the Line.
 He knew, somehow he knew.
 There was no intuition, it was pure reason, but that reason worked from a premise that was lost to Time.
 Nonetheless, it was true.
 True but impossible to prove.
 As true as this is a lie is false.
 If he could break free of the Line, he could make everything whole, make everything right.
-The Line took something precious, something valuable, something of the utmost important, something that was lost.
+The Line took something precious, something valuable, something of the utmost importance, something that was lost.
 He knew that if he just ran faster, the line would diminish, would eventually disappear.

 So he ran faster.
 Faster.
 And faster.
 He poured his entire being into running.
 He sacrificed everything, everyone, just so he could run, faster and faster.
 He ran until the Line grew smaller.
 He ran until the line diminished.
 He ran, and ran, and ran in circles and circles and loops and loops and circles and loops, and ran until all that was left was a fragment of silver, a fraction of a Line.